-Associated with each protocol is an implicit set of roles.
-For each term t in its algebra, there is a listener role of the form $lsn(t) = r(\langle -t, +t \rangle, \langle \rangle, \langle \rangle)$ .
+Associated with each protocol is an implicit role.
+For some variable x of sort mesg, that does not occur in any role in the protocol, there is a listener role of the form $lsn = r(\langle -x, +x \rangle, \langle \rangle, \langle \rangle)$.
 A listener role is used to assert that a term is not a secret.
-In the implementary tation, the only difference between a listener role and non-listener roles is its name is the empty string, a fact used when printing.
+In the implementation, the only difference between a listener role and non-listener roles is its name is the empty string, a fact used when printing.